apestchanker/cardano-gov-sanchonet-starter-kit/README.md

 Since you're running this starter kit from a _Cardano Workspace_, you already have access to the required infrastrcuture, such as the Cardano Node.
 All the required binaries are pre-installed by default, including the `cardano-cli`.

-The network to which you're connected (mainnet, preview, preprod, etc) is defined by your project's configuration, selected at the moment of creating your environment.
+The network to which you're connected (SanchoNet in this case) should be defined by your project's configuration, selected at the moment of creating your environment.

 To simplify the overall process, _Cardano Workspaces_ come already configured with specific environmental variables that allows you to connect to the node without extra step.
 These are the variables relevant for this particular tutorial: